robenkleene/audio-references/logic-pro/logic-pro-midi.md

 - Use the `Velocity Tool` and drag vertically on a note.
 - Holding `⌃⌘` while hovering a note switches to the velocity tool
 - Use `Window > Step Editor` to change the velocity using with visual bars.

+## MIDI Effects

+Third-party MIDI effects can be inserted just like Logic Pro's built-in MIDI effects, on the channel strip, just select `MIDI FX` and choose `Audio Units`.
+Reaktor appears as `Reaktor 6 MIDIFX` here for example.